vegito-app/local/README.md

 This command starts all services defined in `docker-compose.yml`, including:

-- the main `dev` container (your shell and workspace),
+- the main `dev` container (your shell and workspace)
-- the application backend,
+- the application backend
-- Firebase emulators,
+- Firebase emulators
-- Clarinet (smart contracts),
+- Clarinet (smart contracts)
-- Android Studio,
+- Android Studio
-- Vault (dev mode).
+- Vault (dev mode)

 Once the `dev` container is running, you can execute all usual `make` commands **from inside the container**, or use automatic integration if you are in a **VSCode DevContainer**.